 If the sampling ratio ("sampRatio") attribute is included in the subscription, the AMF shall select a random subset of UEs among target UEs according to the sampling ratio and only report the event(s) related to the selected subset of UEs.

+If the NF service consumer is a UDM, the AMF and the UDM both support the "ESSYNC" feature and the subscription is targeting a specific UE with Reference Id(s) included in the subscription, the AMF shall locally store the information that the event subscription is subject to the Event Subscription Synchronization with UDM during EPS to 5GS mobility as specified in clause 5.3.2.4.2.
+During inter-AMF mobility procedures, the source AMF shall include the "eventSyncInd" IE (in AmfEventSubscriptionAddInfo data type) with the value "true" in the UE Context for the event subscriptions that are subject to Event Subscription Synchronization with UDM.

 2b.
 On failure or redirection, one of the HTTP status code listed in Table 6.2.3.2.3.1-3 shall be returned.
 For a 4xx/5xx response, the message body shall contain a ProblemDetails structure with the "cause" attribute set to one of the application error listed in Table 6.2.3.2.3.1-3.